 Harlan received his B.S. degree in Industrial Engineering from Oregon State University and his MBA from the University of Southern California.
 In addition, he holds the Chartered Financial Analyst (CFA) designation and is a member of the CFA Institute and the CFA Society of Los Angeles.

-See below for photos of last year's Economic Forecast Summit.
+See below for photos of this year's San Gabriel Valley Economic Forecast Summit.